gustaveroussy/sopa/docs/tutorials/snakemake.md

     ```

     !!! note
-        You may need to update the params under `resources` inside the `sopa/workflow/Snakefile` file, according to the partition names of your cluster.
+        You may need to update the `partition` parameters inside the `sopa/workflow/Snakefile` file, according to the partition names of your cluster.
+You can also change `mem_mb`, depending on the RAM capabilities of your cluster.

 For more customization, see the [snakemake CLI documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html).